Why We Have Llamas

 As avid trekkers and hunters, our trips into the mountains were limited by heavy packs that made us fall short of goals.

 We looked into horses and goats as pack animals, but horses eat too much, are too loud when hunting, and can't navigate the difficult terrain we often explore.
-Goats have their own set of problems.
+Goats aren't aloud in the shoshone national forest, because of possible disease transmission to big horn sheep.

 We finally discovered the strength, quiet navigation skills, and even guard-dog like aspects of llamas and have never looked back.